So You Want to Make a Print

 Your Monitor

 The main problem in matching colour on the screen to that coming out on paper, is the screen.
 In the "good old days" we all used CRT (Cathode Ray Tube) monitors.
-While big and clunky, they excelled at colour rendition, they were (and still are) much better at displaying colour than consumer grade LCD monitors.
-Most low cost LCD monitors (your basic home monitor, your laptop screen) are based on a TN (Twisted Nematic) LCD panel.
+While big and clunky, they excelled at colour rendition, they were much better at displaying colour than consumer grade LCD monitors.
+Many low cost LCD monitors (your basic home monitor, your laptop screen) are based on a TN (Twisted Nematic) LCD panel.
 This panel has a restricted colour gamut (range of colour - only 6-bits per channel) and the brightness changes with the viewing angle.
 This makes this type of LCD screen very difficult to use for proper digital photo colour management.
-There are much better LCD panels available, the next grade up is an ISP (In-Plane Switching) panel, which has much better colour (usually 12-bits per channel) and it is stable in viewing brightness over fairly wide angles.
-There are better technologies being developed for display screens and hopefully in few years all monitors/screens will be back to the colour quality of CRT screens.

-Those serious about digital photo editing and printing will have an ICC profile (International Color Consortium) for their setup.
+Those serious about digital photo editing and printing will have an ICC profile (International Color Consortium) for their setup (the really serious will do a custom calibration of their monitor(s) using a device such as the Datacolor Spyder).
 The ICC profile basically maps the colours produced by your monitor to desired output formats (i.e. paper).
 Generic ICC profiles are available for most monitors, or you can buy hardware to create your own custom ICC profile.
 Do an Internet search about ICC profiles (and be prepared for much reading).

 The Quick Fix